Bikinis Sports Bar & Grill: History

 Restaurant founder Doug Guller reports having gotten the idea for Bikinis Sports Bar & Grill in 2001 on an Australian vacation after being offered a beer by an attractive waitress while watching rugby.
 Guller theorized that a combination of sports, beer, and sex appeal would be particularly recession-proof.
 The first restaurant was opened in Austin in 2006, and a total of 14 locations have subsequently opened, all of which are now closed.
 Most of the locations were in the Interstate 35 corridor in Texas (San Antonio).

 The CBS TV show Undercover Boss featured Bikinis Sports Bar and Grill, airing on December 28, 2014.
 The show featured Guller posing undercover.
 He interacted with a bartender who said she normally wears a bikini top but felt uncomfortable wearing that on camera, so she opted to wear a T-shirt.
 He felt she was overserving an intoxicated patron.
 Not knowing that Guller was the CEO, she was candid about not being interested in the job as a career.
 The lack of enthusiasm ultimately led Guller to firing her on camera.
 A waitress with a good attitude was rewarded with breast augmentation surgery.
 These scenes provoked controversy on social media, especially on the Bikinis Facebook pages and on Twitter.

-Since May 2015, the Bikinis located in the Dallas–Fort Worth metroplex (DFW), which was featured on Undercover Boss, has been in the process of being rebranded by ATX Brands as Gino's East Pizzerias.
+Since May 2015, the Bikinis located in the Dallas–Fort Worth metroplex (DFW), which was featured on Undercover Boss, had been in the process of being rebranded by ATX Brands as Gino's East Pizzerias.
 This would make DFW the second populated metropolitan statistical area in Texas (besides Houston and San Antonio) to lose its Bikinis restaurants.
 DFW locations Arlington and Richardson have been shuttered since February 11, 2015, with the Mesquite location following suit after April 15, 2015.
 The Austin location ceased operations on December 23, 2018.